The HONEST Herbalife Review

-That would mean a 180lb per son would require somewhere between 180g-216g protein per day.
-Not 62.6g.
-With these numbers, I’d only hit my target if I made my “one balanced meal” a f**king horse.
+That would mean a 180lb per son would require somewhere between 180g-216g protein per day, not 62 grams.
+With those numbers, the only way you could hit your protein target would be to make your “one balanced meal” a f**king horse.

-The overall dietary carbohydrate content is so low we’d lose water weight in the first couple of weeks, making the user think “It’s working!” before they hit a brick wall and want to eat their entire fridge… and our fat intake should ideally be set to around 0.5 grams per lb of body weight to support hormones which help in the muscle building process, which would be somewhere around 90g per day for a 180lb person.
+Also, the carbohydrate content of those diet recommendations is so low we’d lose water weight in the first couple of weeks, making the user think “Ooh, it’s working!” before they hit a frustrating brick wall and eat the fridge.
+Finally, fat intake should be around 0.5 grams per lb of body weight to support hormones which help in the muscle building process, which would be 90g for a 180lb person.

 And then there’s the price…

-At a cost of £40.44 for just 780 grams (30 shakes), this tub would last just 15 days, and you’d be paying a grand total of £80.88 per month to consume two shakes per day.
+At a cost of £40.44 for a tub which lasts just 15 days, you’d be paying a grand total of £80.88 per month to consume two shakes per day.

-Remember, these are bottom of the range ingredients with a sub-par macronutrient breakdown.
-For that price, you could pick up a far superior whey protein shake.
+Remember, these are bottom of the range ingredients with a poor macronutrient breakdown.
+For that price, you could pick up a far better whey protein shake.